BitCannaGlobal/testnet-bcna-cosmos/instructions/stage1/task1.1.md

     ```
     sudo journalctl -u bcnad -f
     ```
+10. **Check the sync:** while `catching_up = true` the node is syncing.
+Also you can compare your current block with the last synced block of another node or at our [Explorer](https://testnet-explorer.bitcanna.io):
+    ```
+    curl -s localhost:26657/status  | jq .result.sync_info.catching_up
+    #true output is syncing - false is synced

+    curl -s localhost:26657/status | jq .result.sync_info.latest_block_height
+    #this output is your last block synced

+    curl -s "http://seed1.bitcanna.io:26657/status?"  | jq .result.sync_info.latest_block_height
+    #this output the public node last block synced
+    ```

 ## Step 2 - Become a validator
 To become a validator you need to perform additional steps.